yunuscanunal/gaih-YunuscanUnal_ML_repo/README.md

 ## My Project
 This project is for learning and practicing about Machine Learning.
 This project done for being a one of Top Learner in Global AI Community.

+This project is about Wine Quality.
+This dataset include acidity of wines, levels of density of wines or percentage of alcohol level of wines and quality of wines like that.
+Moreover, this dataset's format is csv format and this dataset is included 1600 row and 12 columns (features).

-In this project, I used some python libraries...
+In this project, I used some python libraries:
+NumPy
+Pandas
+Matplodlib
+Seaborn
+Sci-kit Learn

 ## Requirements
 ```
-Diabets Dataset
+Wİne Quality Dataset
 Some Python Libraries such as Numpy, Pandas, Matplodlib for analyzing
-Some Python Libraries such as Sklearn for modelling
+Some Python Libraries such as Sklearn for modelling and statistic calculation

 ```
 ---